chientranthien/GHN/README.md

 **GET ORDER STATUS**
 ----
-Forward the request to suppliers such as Giao Hang Nhanh or Giao Hang Tiet Kiem.
+Forward the request to logistic vendors such as Giao Hang Nhanh or Giao Hang Tiet Kiem.
 Then response the order status.
 * **URL**
  /v1/orders/:supplierOrderId/status